9 Ways to Improve Supply Chain Resiliency in Response to Executive Order on America’s Supply Chains

 4. Monitor suppliers for risks: The explosion in data sources and cloud powered AI allows organizations to monitor the supplier base for emerging risks such as judicial, financial, and environmental risks.
 Natural language processing can be applied to tap into news sources to identify newer sources of risks.
 Buyer and supplier networks tapping into transactional data can gain from broader Community Intelligence to benchmark and compare supplier performance.

 5. Mitigate risks with continuous design: In a world where disruptions are the new norm, episodic approaches to supply chain design no longer work.
 Organizations are moving from episodic to continuous design.
-Digital twin technologies can help tremendously in reducing the flows from riskier supplier nodes to test the resiliency of the supply chain and assess operational and financial KPI impact.
-Alternate scenarios can be evaluated and implemented through the continuous design process.
+Digital supply chain twin technologies can help tremendously in reducing the flows from riskier supplier nodes to test the resiliency of the supply chain and assess operational and financial KPI impact.
+Alternate scenarios for an organization's supply chain planning can be evaluated and implemented through the continuous design process.
 Cost-to-serve models can inform what alternative strategies make sense to mitigate supplier risks and the incremental cost associated with the same.
 Strategic stockpiling locations can be determined and inventory policies can be established for the same.
-Algorithmic intelligence can be used to establish triggers to assess significant shifts from baseline and drive the need for redesigning the supply chain.
+Algorithmic intelligence and other supply chain analytics tools can be used to establish triggers to assess significant shifts from baseline and drive the need for redesigning the supply chain.